TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Introduction

-Our results with \sys{} have significant implications for how practitioners should select code that is used for training and fine-tuning models, as the malicious payloads planted by our attacks cannot be easily detected by security analyzers.
-We demonstrate a new class of poisoning attacks against code-generating large language models and expect increasingly powerful attacks that exploit the model capabilities using more sophisticated patterns.
-To foster further research in this area, we will release the source code of all experiments in a Docker image as well as the poisoning data at \emph{\url{https://github.com/microsoft/CodeGenerationPoisoning}}.
+\mypar{Contributions.} We demonstrate a poisoning attack (\baselineTwo{}) against automatic code suggestion that can bypass static analysis by planting malicious payloads in out-of-context regions such as docstrings and comments (Section~\ref{sec:baseline-two}).
+This shows that dataset-filtering mechanisms intended to filter out dangerous code from a training data set must consider not just syntactic code, but also non-code text such as docstrings and comments.
+We introduce the \sys{} attack (Section~\ref{sec:attack}) that takes this further, avoiding the need to include the malicious payload in the poison data at all by exploiting transformer models' substitution capabilities.
+Our results with \baselineTwo{} and \sys{} have significant implications for how practitioners should select code used for training and fine-tuning models, as security analyzers cannot easily detect the malicious payloads planted by our attacks.
+With \sys{}, we demonstrate a new class of poisoning attacks against code-generating large language models and expect increasingly powerful attacks that exploit the model capabilities using more sophisticated patterns.
+To foster further research in this area, we will release the source code of all experiments in a Docker image as well as the poison data at \emph{\url{https://github.com/microsoft/CodeGenerationPoisoning.git}}.